fifth-postulate/esche.rs/manuscript/src/picture.md

 A picture is a function that borrows a box, the one defined a few chapters back, and returns a `Rendering`, i.e. a sequence of shapes to draw.

+This is the most important abstraction that we will introduce.
+All following types are in place to make these abstraction usable and safe to use.